Make at least one life shift to Change the system

 Other crucial work shows that moving towards an alternative economic system will create a more distributive and regenerative economy, resulting in an ecologically safe and socially just society.

-WHILE TAKING THE JUMP: Make at least one life shift to Change the system
+WHAT WE CAN DO: Make at least one life shift to Change the system

 This shift is different to the others because the research doesn’t imply that individuals are responsible for changing global systems.
 However, we know that personal shifts to our own lives can collectively have a massive impact.
 These shifts don’t require us all to become public activists, as that’s not for everyone.
 But the shifts can also be powerful alongside your activism.